-On top of that, in my testing, it’s been quite clear that legacy clients perform at slower speeds with a Wi-Fi 6 routers than they do on a router of an older standard.
-Specifically, a Wi-Fi 4 client likely will connect at a faster rate (for its hardware specs) when working with a Wi-Fi 4 or Wi-Fi 5 broadcaster.
+On top of that, in my testing, it’s been quite clear that legacy clients perform at slower speeds with Wi-Fi 6 routers than they do on a router of an older standard.
+Specifically, a Wi-Fi 4 client will likely connect faster (for its hardware specs) when working with a Wi-Fi 4 or Wi-Fi 5 broadcaster.

 Faster is generally always better, but at some point, it makes no difference.
-Wi-Fi 6 will be like that, at least for a few more years.
+Wi-Fi 6 will be like that, at least for years to come.

 That’s because even when we can finally get high-speed clients and, therefore, enjoy real multi-gigabit Wi-Fi connections, chances are we still won’t experience any difference.

 In networking, the final speed between two devices is always that of the slowest parties involved.
 Currently, Gigabit Ethernet (1Gbps) is the standard that connects most hardware parts of a home network.
 So Gigabit is about as fast as you can get.

 Another fact is most residential broadband connections cap at a much slower than Gigabit.
 But even when we have Gigabit-class Internet, it’s not necessarily what we need anyway.
 A broadband speed of around 50 Mbps is enough to satisfy almost any online application — in a single-use, that is.

 That said, no matter how faster your Wi-Fi is, chances are you’ll still only need, and in fact connect at, speeds slower than 1 Gbps, anyway.
 And Wi-Fi 5 is already fast enough to deliver all that.